typpos/fractorium/Data/BuildGuideQtCreator.md

 ###Outputs

-The outputs will be the same as with Qt Creator and will be placed in:
+The outputs will be the same whether Visual Studio or Qt Creator was used, however their locations will be different.

+Qt Creator will place its outputs in:

+`fractorium/Bin/Release`

+and Visual Studio will place its outputs in:

 `fractorium/Bin/x64/Release`

-Regardless of the IDE chosen, the output folder will have these contents:
+Regardless of the IDE chosen, the output folder will have the same contents:

 ```
 dark.qss